amber-brown/property-app-frontend/README.md

 # Property App

-This is a simple fullstack application that allows users to view a list of properties and add a new porperty to the list.
-More details can be found in the individual README files of the backend and frontend repositories.
+This is a simple React application written in typescript that displays a list of properties and allows a user to post a new property.

+## Getting Started

+This application backend can be found (here)[https://github.com/amber-brown/property-app-backend] .
+It is advised to have this running locally before running this application.

+To get started with this application, run the following commands in the repository:

+`npm install` && `npm start`

+To run the unit tests, please run:

+`npm run test`

 ## 20+ Hours